Qowaiv/qowaiv-domainmodel/README.md

 The second option, `AggregateRoot<TAggregate, TId>`, inherits from `AggregateRoot<TAggregate>`.
 It has built-in identity support and systems for storing events in the integrated `EventBuffer<TId>`.
 Events that should be persisted are added to this buffer, and it can return both the committed as well as the uncommitted events it contains.

+### Immutability
+As immutability comes with tons of benefits in DDD scenarios, the `AggregateRoot<TAggregate>` is designed to be immutable; that is, if you apply all your changes via the `Apply`, and `ApplyEvents` methods (as you should), it will create an updated copy that represents the new state, leaving the initial instance unchanged.

 ## Example
 A (simplified) real life example of a financial entry, using `AggregateRoot<TAggregate, TId>`: